cosmos/cosmos-sdk/docs/building-modules/msg-services.md

 ### Validation

-Before a `msgServer` method is executed, the `message`'s [`ValidateBasic()`](../basics/tx-lifecycle.md#ValidateBasic) method has already been called.
-Since `msg.ValidateBasic()`  performs only the most basic checks, at this stage we must perform all other validation (both *stateful* and *stateless*) to make sure the `message` is valid.
-Checks performed in the `msgServer` method can be more expensive and the signer will be charged gas for these operations.
+Before a `msgServer` method is executed, the message's [`ValidateBasic()`](../basics/tx-lifecycle.md#ValidateBasic) method has already been called.
+Since `msg.ValidateBasic()`  performs only the most basic checks, this stage must perform all other validation (both *stateful* and *stateless*) to make sure the `message` is valid.
+Checks performed in the `msgServer` method can be more expensive and the signer is charged gas for these operations.
 For example, a `msgServer` method for a `transfer` message might check that the sending account has enough funds to actually perform the transfer.

-It is recommended to implement all validation checks in a separate function, with state values passed as arguments.
-This will simplify testing.
-Expensive validation functions should charge additional gas.
+It is recommended to implement all validation checks in a separate function that passes state values as arguments.
+This implementation simplifies testing.
+As expected, expensive validation functions charge additional gas.
 Example:

 ```go
 ValidateMsgA(msg MsgA, now Time, gm GasMeter) error {